thearnica/react-media-match/README.md

 https://codesandbox.io/s/o7q3zlo0n9

 # Testing and Mocking
+Just provide `state` for ProvideMediaMatchers, and it will control all the nested matchers.
+Could be used to provide __not media-based__ rules.

  - `ProvideMediaMatchers` has a `state` paramiter, and you might specify it override any information, and control all the nested matchers.
  - `MediaMock` will completely mock media settings.

- Both mocks are not working for `Inline` component
+ Both mocks are not working for `Inline` component.

+ Testing and mocking are related to SSR rendering, and you may use MediaServerRender for tests and Mocks for SSR as well.

 # Articles

 https://spectrum.chat/thread/2057cb44-ddd7-4fb2-98f8-c1d697bcf62d

-# Testing and Mocking
- Just provide `state` for ProvideMediaMatchers, and it will control all the nested matchers.
-Could be used to provide __not media-based__ rules.

 # Licence
 MIT